I-League clubs threaten to move court if AIFF announces ISL as top league | Goal.com

 I-League clubs threaten to move court if AIFF announces ISL as top league

-This comes on the back of various reports derived during the past week that the Executive Committee of the AIFF would convene on 3 July to declare the ISL as India's top league.
-That could leave the I-League in the doldrums with an uncertain future.
+This comes on the back of various reports derived during the past week that the Executive Committee of the AIFF will convene on 3 July to declare the ISL as India's top league.
+That could leave the I-League teams in the doldrums with an uncertain future.

 Representatives of the aforementioned clubs met in the capital on Monday to discuss the scenario.
 However, officials from NEROCA and Aizawl FC were absent.
 They issued a joint statement: